Meopham: The main village

 Culverstone Green is the most southerly of the main village settlements.
 The original village green has mostly been given up to road widening.
 On the main road, and down Whitepost Lane to the east, are both older and modern houses; a small supermarket; and a petrol station.
-A notable local house is "Lacknut House" (circa 1843) named after the area of land "Lacknuts" which was used as a fruit farm and is located directly opposite Culverstone Green.
+A notable local house is "Lacknut House" (1832-1843) located directly opposite Culverstone Green, named after the area of land to the rear "Lacknuts" which was used as a fruit farm.

 There is a considerably built-up area between the main road and Harvel.
 This is known as Culverstone Valley: it covers some 250 acre and lies among woodlands.
 It is described as a unique development, which in its origins was the result of the sale of plots of land in the 1930s.
 Originally, chalets, shacks and caravans were built on the plots.
 Since then unauthorised developments, often extending the original buildings, have taken place in an area which is now Green Belt.
 Poor access and limited facilities such as proper drainage has led Gravesham Borough Council to take action by curbing this trend.